webyrd/relational-parsing-with-derivatives/README.md

 http://matt.might.net/articles/parsing-with-derivatives/

-This repo curently contains three versions of the derivatives code:
+This repo curently contains four versions of the derivatives code:

 1. Matt Might's original Scheme code for regular expression matching, from the first blog post above.
 This code is actually for an acceptor, rather than a parser.

-2. My Scheme version of Matt's code, using pattern matching rather than 'cond', and with other tweaks to make it easier to convert to miniKanren.
+2. Will Byrd's Scheme version of Matt's code, using pattern matching rather than 'cond', and with other tweaks to make it easier to convert to miniKanren.

-3. My relational version of the regular expression matcher, written in core miniKanren extended with disequality constraints (=/=) and the symbolo type predicate.
+3. Will Byrd's relational version of the regular expression matcher, written in core miniKanren extended with disequality constraints (=/=) and the symbolo type predicate.

+(All Scheme/miniKanren code was tested with Petite Chez Scheme 8.4.)

+4. Nada Amin's Clojure version of the regular expression matcher, written in core.logic.

 The relational matcher can determine whether a "string" (really a sequence of symbols) matches a regular expression.
 In addition, the matcher can *generate* strings that match a given regex.
 Also, the matcher can generate strings that *don't* match a given regex (which I think is pretty cool, actually).
 Furthermore, the matcher can generate regex that accept a given string, and can generate regex that *don't* match a given string.
 Of course, the relation also works when all of its arguments are fresh logic variables.